Clever Cutter Review: Hands-On Test

 There are a couple of knockoffs which have recently arrived on the scene.
 One such item is Lifine Cutter, which is a virtual carbon copy of Clever Cutter.
 Another is the Sinbad Food Chopper.
 I haven’t evaluated either of those products to see if they have addressed any of the problems with Clever Cutter.

 Although you shouldn’t expect to throw away your kitchen knives upon the purchase of Clever Cutter, you may find that it does have some uses for which it is better suited than others.
-With realistic expectations, it isn’t a bad product, although I still prefer the old fashioned knife/board combo over Clever Cutter.
+With realistic expectations, it isn’t a bad product.